What is HD?

 We are committed to the following:

-- Increasing awareness of HD on the Isle of Man;
+- Increasing awareness of Huntington’s Disease on the Isle of Man;

 - Providing a support group for patients, carers and professionals resident in the Isle of Man to come together and share information to help each other;

-- Provide financial assistance to patients and carers to enable them to attend seminars and other educational events organised by the HDA; and
+- Providing financial assistance to patients and carers to enable them to attend seminars and other educational events organised by the HDA and relevant organisations on the island and elsewhere;

 - Promote research into HD.